 The qualifications for membership in the Chapter shall be as stated in Sections 2 thru 8 of this Article.
 To achieve the mission of the Chapter there shall be no discrimination in individual memberships because of race, religion, sex, age, national origin, disability, veteran’s status, or any other legally protected class.

 Individual membership in the Chapter is contingent upon that individual meeting the description of one of the membership categories below.
 All memberships in the chapter are individual memberships, not corporate memberships.
 Succession, transfer or assignment of membership from one person to another is not permitted.

-All new memberships within Cleveland SHRM shall become effective as provided within Section 11 of this Article.
-Memberships shall be renewable on an annual twelve (12) month term effective the first of the month the application was approved or January 1 for all members having remained in continuous good standing that were approved prior to December 31, 2012.
+All new memberships within Cleveland SHRM shall become effective as provided within Sections 9 and 11 of this Article.
+Memberships shall be renewable on an annual twelve (12) month term effective the first (1st) of the month the application was approved or January 1st for all members having remained in continuous good standing since December 31, 2012.

 A member whose membership lapses, regardless of the reason, will be eligible to rejoin by qualifying for membership according to the membership classifications listed below, and making payment of associated dues.

 The Board encourages all Cleveland SHRM members to maintain concurrent membership in SHRM.